bosbec/mobileresponseDocs/services/checkinDoc.md

 * Only available for closed tickets.
 * Compiles a report for the selected ticket and sends that to everyone in management by mail (so e-mail addresses needs to be set on the units there).

+**About roles**

+There are three roles in this setup: Management, moderators and others.

 **About access**

-* In order to perform any of the steps for this incident type, you generally need to be represented by a unit in the "Checkin incident management" group.
+* In order to perform any of the steps for this incident type, the requester needs to be represented by a unit in the management group.
 * Connection to a unit is currently done through phone number, so units need to have that set.
-* When using the service steps here in admin, the default behaviour is that the phone number of the logged in administrator is used for identification.
-You can override this by entering another phone number manually when performing a service step.
-But it needs to be the phone number of a unit that is allowed to perform the service step.
+* When using the service in admin, the requester is automatically set to the logged in administrator, so make sure that there is a unit in the management group that has the same phone number as the administrator.
-* When using app-in, you need to have registered the phone number for the app user (and have a unit with that phone number in one of the allowed groups).